DevExpress/devextreme-ui-template-gallery/packages/metadata/descriptions/vue/planning-scheduler.md

-The DevExtreme Vue Scheduler View template can be used to plan and manage appointments in an Vue-powered application.
+The DevExtreme Vue Scheduler View template can be used to plan and manage appointments and events in an Vue-powered application.

 ## UI Components

 - DevExtreme Vue Scheduler - allows you to display appointments in several views (week, month, etc.)

-- DevExtreme Vue Calendar - allows you to choose a date on the scheduler.
+- DevExtreme Vue Calendar - allows you to navigate through the scheduler.

 - DevExtreme Vue List, CheckBoxes - help you to filter through appointment categories.